-Farm Bureau Select Rx plan offers additional gap coverage for select insulins.
-During the Coverage Gap stage, your out-of-pocket costs for select insulins will be \$35 for a 30-day supply.
+Farm Bureau Select Rx plan offers additional gap coverage for Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
 Please go to Chapter 4, Section 2.1 for more information about your coverage during the Coverage Gap stage.
 Note: This cost-sharing only applies to beneficiaries who do not qualify for a program that helps pay for your drugs ("Extra Help").
-To find out which drugs are select insulins, review the most recent Drug List we sent you in the mail.
+To find out which drugs are Select Insulins, review the most recent Drug List we sent you in the mail.
+You can identify Select Insulins by the "SI" abbreviation used to refer to Select Insulins in the Drug List.
 If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).

-The Farm Bureau Select Rx Formulary will indicate the selected insulins by using the abbreviation SL for Select Insulin.
-You may also visit our website at fbhp.com/part-d/seniorsavings for more information.
+The Farm Bureau Select Rx Formulary will indicate the Select Insulins by using the abbreviation SI for Select Insulin.
+You may also visit our website at www.mhinsurance.com/part-d/senior-savings for more information.